Tattomoosa/mattotousa.art/content/about/index.md

 and color expression.
 It tends to explore spaces:
 What was there already,
-what of us is there,
-and what isn't there at all.
+what of us is reflected there, and what isn't there at all.

 Lately, he's been thinking about doors.